obniz/obniz/README.md

 See details at [Document](https://obniz.io/doc)

 ## Build
+index.js is what we called obniz.js.
-index.js is obniz.js and this is build result.
+and this is build result.
-index.js is made from
+index.js is made from two js below
 ```
   obniz/index.js
   parts/*/index.js